-- FVTPL.
+- FVTPL;

-- Fair value through other comprehensive income (FVTOCI), and
+- Fair value through other comprehensive income (FVTOCI); and

 - Amortized cost.

-As at June 30, 2021 and December 31, 2020, the Company does not have financial assets classified at FVTOCI.
+As at September 30, 2021 and December 31, 2020, the Company does not have financial assets classified as FVTOCI.

 Classification of financial assets will be driven by the entity's business model for managing the financial assets and the contractual cash flows of the financial assets.

-A financial asset is to be measured at amortized cost if: a) the objective of the business model is to hold the financial asset for the collection of the contractual cash flows; and b) the contractual cash flows under the instrument SPPI.
+A financial asset is to be measured at amortized cost if: a) the objective of the business model is to hold the financial asset for the collection of the contractual cash flows, and b) the contractual cash flows under the instrument represent solely payment of principal and interest (SPPI).